-Since most women don't conform to those standards, at least in the U.S., the misogynist develops hatred towards them—in some cases it's hatred toward all women but in most cases it's hatred only toward women who don't act as the misogynist wants them to: women who don't act as if they are inferior to men.
+Since most women don't conform to those standards, at least in the U.S., the misogynist develops hatred towards them—in some cases, it's hatred toward all women, but in most cases, it's hatred only toward women who don't act as the misogynist wants them to: as if they are inferior to men.
 This is why you will hear misogynists defend themselves with bad excuses, such as "I don't hate women.
 I love my mom and my sister.
 They do everything for me."

 But can you be a misogynist without hating women?
 The answer is "yes."
 Imagine a society in which all women are subordinate, doting wives, much like in the movie The Stepford Wives.
-In this society the men don't hate women.
+In this society, men don't hate women.
 They love them!
-They love them, because the women behave like the "wives" of the 1950s commercials.
-They cook, bake, scrub, dress like 1950s Barbie Dolls and dote on their men.
+They love them because the women behave like the "wives" of the 1950s commercials.
+They cook, bake, scrub, dress like 1950s Barbie dolls and dote on their men.

 But now let's assume that, if the wives were to begin to object to their subordination, then the men would start hating the women and perhaps even come to hate all women as a result.
 Although the men don't actually hate any women in our envisaged scenario, they would if the women behaved differently.
 It's clear that the men are still misogynists in this scenario, despite having no actual hatred toward women.

 My initial question was "Is misogyny simply hatred toward women?"
-The answer is a loud and clear "no." A misogynist is not simply a person who hates women, it's a person who does, or would, hate women who are not subordinate, women with power and status, women who can stand up for themselves and make their own decisions.
+The answer is a loud and clear "no." A misogynist is not simply a person who hates women.
+It's a person who does, or would, hate women who are not subordinate—women with power and status, who can stand up for themselves and make their own decisions.